Frequently asked questions

 Pranayama may be loosely translated as breath control.
 It is used in yoga as a separate practice to help clear and cleanse the body and mind.
-Pranayama is taught in the Intermediate class at the end of each month.
-Basic "breath awareness" exercises are introduced and restorative postures are taught at the end of each month in Fiona Sarjeant’s Beginners classes.
+Pranayama is taught in Wednesday Intermediate class at the end of each month.
+Basic "breath awareness" exercises are introduced and restorative postures are taught at the end of each month in our Tuesday and Wednesday Introductory/General classes.

 Where do I start with classes?

-You should join a beginners or general level class which will include a mixture of abilities.
+You should join an Introductory/General level class which will include a mixture of abilities.

 What to expect at class

 Iyengar Yoga is taught in a systematic way building on foundation asanas or postures with inverted asanas (headstand and shoulder stand) introduced over time and according to the student’s ability.
 Asana are referred to by their Sanskrit (Indian) name e.g. adho mukha svanasana = head down dog pose.
-Equipment such as foam blocks, belts, Indian cotton blankets, wooden bricks and sticky yoga mats are used in classes to help students to perform some of the asanas.
 Teachers are trained to adjust students and will recommend the use of certain props or equipment where necessary.